jeblundell/multiplyr/cran-comments.md

 There will be a NOTE due to this being a first submission of the package.

+There is a note for the non-standard directory 'man-roxygen'.
+I make use of roxygen2's templates for documentation, so this is unavoidable.

 There are 20 NOTES of the form "no visible binding for global variable", which is spurious as those expressions are not executed in this instance of R; the expressions are passed along to the relevant node via